2027 수특 영독연 9강 변형문제

 Despite overwhelming scientific evidence, climate change still has a detection ____

-The environmental philosopher Timothy Morton has labeled climate change a hyperobject, a term he coined to describe ____ that are massive, nonlocal, and "sticky" in that they reveal themselves only through phenomena created by the interaction of other objects, a condition known as "interobjectivity."
+The environmental philosopher Timothy Morton has labeled climate change a hyperobject, a term he ____ to describe realities that are massive, nonlocal, and "sticky" in that they reveal themselves only through phenomena created by the interaction of other objects, a condition known as "interobjectivity."

 Exercise 8 과학의 해방적 역할